-Seahawks mailbag: Pro Bowl snubs, playoff scenarios, and assessing impact of returning players
+Seahawks mailbag: Pro Bowl snubs and assessing the returns of Rashaad Penny, Josh Gordon and Greg Olsen

 Seattle could have filled all four special-teams Pro Bowl kicking battery/coverage slots.
 That speaks to how well those units have performed this season.

-Q: https://twitter.com/pkamani asked: “What are paths to No. 1 seed besides Seahawks winning both games, Green Bay losing both, and New Orleans losing at least one?
+Q: @pkamani asked: “What are paths to No. 1 seed besides Seahawks winning both games, Green Bay losing both, and New Orleans losing at least one?
 What’s the probability?’’

 A: Well, there is one.